songguo6/book/s6-guy-bydsource2.md

 SE7A:Do not dwell on the past.Learn the lesson and move on.

+7号源实体A：

 ME:Good advice.Sorry.Where were we?Ah yes,talking about the land-based entities being individualized parts of the planet they are associated with.

 SE7A:Correct.These individualized units or parts are essentially mobile planetary units.
 You see,the planet has to experience and evolve in its own right.Everything with a level of awareness has this requirement.It is a prerequisite for existence.

+7号源实体A：

 ME:So why are they mobile?

 SE7A:To give the larger entity,the planet,the opportunity to experience different things, including existence and experience on other planetary bodies.

+7号源实体A：

 ME:Are you suggesting that the land-based entities,these mobile units of planet are able to pass on their experience,learning and evolution back to that part of them that is the whole planet?

 SE7A:That is exactly what I am saying.What's more,it is entirely possible for a group or, indeed,the whole of the planets indigenous land-based but mobile units to migrate to a different planet in order to allow them to experience more and pass that back to their greater whole,their home planets.

+7号源实体A：

 ME:Hold on.Are you saying that the planet,by using the individualized mobile land-based units of itself,can move en-mass to another planet?

 SE7A:Yes.

+7号源实体A：

 ME:And,I suppose,they use the gravity pilots to do this?

 SE7A:Yes.You see.The gravity pilots are linked but are not wholly indigenous to their first planet of domicile.They are created elsewhere within my environment.

+7号源实体A：

 ME:Sorry,I got the impression that they were born or something on the planets that they were associated with.

 SE7A:No.They are part of the fabric of the environment.They are,if you like,the environment's transport system.

+7号源实体A：

 ME:I am getting confused now.I thought you said that they were working with the planets and that they look for (I quickly checked my previous notes)and used the gravitational anomalies to provide them with energy to procreate.

 SE7A:Correct,but they use this energy to multiply in areas away from the planet they are working with.The work they do with the planets and its individualized land-based units is basically one of transportation.Remember that although they pervade the environment, they do not have a natural home or ability to experience,learn or evolve-hence,the association with a planet and its land-based entities or individualized units.They evolve through association;their work is the transportation of the land-based entities to other planets,where both the land-based entity,the planet the land-based entity originates from, and the gravity pilot gain experience,learning and evolution.

+7号源实体A：

 ME:And they sometimes do this en-mass.

 SE7A:They sometimes move in smaller numbers or groups.More often,they move to another planet as a singular planetary unit-gravity pilot combination.It is quite possible for a planet to have none of its indigenous land-based units actually resident on its surface if the units themselves are spread or distributed throughout the environment.

+7号源实体A：

 ME:I have just had another thought.In the dialogue above,I made this statement:"Are you saying that the planet,by using the individualized mobile land-based units of itself,can move en-mass to another planet?"And you said."Yes."

 SE7A:Yes,I did.

+7号源实体A：

 ME:Then,sorry,but I am thinking of the right words to say here.Is it possible for a planet to completely separate itself out into smaller units and experience existence in a totally fragmented way?

 SE7A:Yes,that is one option that the planet can take.It is one that many entities take to experience,learn and evolve in an accelerated manner.In the example that you have just stated though,the planet must create enough of its land-based units in one go,so to speak, to destabilize its inherent planetary structure.This is necessary because it allows the planet to separate its consciousness into smaller but nevertheless co-existent,coadunate existence.
 The coadunate existence is a necessary requirement for reversing the separation process,for without it,the planet cannot collect its separate parts and recreate the whole planet.The planet MUST at some point recreate itself.

+7号源实体A：

 ME:Why must it recreate its whole self?

 SE7A:This is the only way that the planet can assimilate wholistically all of the experiences that its previously existing individual units and those units that were created when the whole was dissolved have accumulated and share them with the re-integrated units.When the planet becomes one again it needs to act and behave as one.In doing so,everything that is or was the planet in both its separated and collective "whole"states needs to be reprogramd,if you like,into a condition that represents a whole planet and not a collective of smaller coadunate parts.

+7号源实体A：

 ME:So there is a difference between a "whole"and a "coadunation"?

 SE7A:Yes.Most collectives,although described as a "whole,"are actually a collective of "coadunate"entities-they are co-joined,individualized units that have control over their decisions and evolution whilst sharing their experiences with other members of their coadunate collective.A "whole"is a collective of individualized units that do not have control over their decisions and evolution.In fact,they do not evolve in an individual basis.
 Instead,they evolve as a"whole."

+7号源实体A：

 ME:So the planetary parts are a hybrid.They are given individualized intelligence and evolutionary components when separated from the "whole,"communicating through coadunation but lose this individuality and coadunation when they are re-integrated as a single whole planet.

 SE7A:Correct,well stated and understood.

+7号源实体A：

 ME:So how many planets are totally dissolved into a coadunate of individualized planetary land-based units?

 SE7A:Not many.I see that you are going to press me for a number.

+7号源实体A：

 ME:You read my mind.

 SE7A:Always.The figure would approximate three hundred thousand million planets that have or are currently experiencing existence in this format.

+7号源实体A：

 ME:One thing I haven't asked yet is what the land-based entities look like.

 SE7A:That is not a simple question to answer,for they are not all the same.

+7号源实体A：

 ME:You mean they are as diverse as the flora and fauna on Earth?

 SE7A:Not in the slightest.They are created in a form that allows the planet the optimal opportunity to experience itself from a surface-based perspective.

+7号源实体A：

 I will give you an example,but I will have to explain this in physical terms to you,for you would not understand it otherwise.